stuartcrobinson/loaf/proj/ROADMAP.md

             - and this is how sloop will know that the first thing u copied was real nesl syntax that u want to get executed.
             - should we integrate mac notifications?  prob too hard. deal w settings etc
 - publish nesl to npm
-- publish sloop-cli to npm
+- publish slupe to npm
 - look for response from npm support about getting my account back...
-- rename to sloop
+- rename to slupe
 - cleanup, just delete trash or embarrassing bits

+- PUBLISH TO HACKER NEWS

+v2: add some more tools, like:

+- file_replace_in_node
+- file_overwrite_node
--
+- file_delete_node

 -----